 Lafayette Christian Co -op

-Meeting for a half day on the last Friday of the month.
+Meeting for a half day on the last Thursday of the month.
 We focus on public speaking, science, and art.
-Currently our group is all elementary aged kids.
+Currently our group is mostly elementary aged kids.

 Contact: Michele Daniels Blessmewithpeace@gmail.com

 This club is training teens to be effective communicators for Christ.
 Interested students can compete in National Christian Forensics and Communications Association (NCFCA) tourneys.
 Contact Kelly Bragg (firstname.lastname@example.org) or check out the Quo Vadis webpage for more information.